Skip to main content

 PaystubsState Requirements

-Quick Answer Paycheck = payment • Pay stub = record
+Quick Answer Paycheck = the payment.
+Pay stub = the record.

 The Three Documents Explained